 - Domain (SSL) Certificate

-One custom domain quota allows you to have a maximum of four domain certificates.
+One custom domain quota allows you to upload a maximum of four domain certificates.

 - SSL Host

-For each custom domain, you can create one SSL host using the create-ssl-host command.
-When you run the bind-domain-certificate or set-ssl-host commands, you can bind no more than one domain certificate to it.
+For each custom domain quota, you can create one SSL host using the create-ssl-host command.
+When you run the bind-domain-certificate or set-ssl-host commands, you can bind only one certificate to it.

 The SSL host URL ends in *.ssl.ondemand.com.
 You need it when you update your DNS records.
 You can always get the SSL host URL by running the list-ssl-hosts command.